Wheel Throwing Tutor / Trainee Pottery Tutor and Technician

 Apply

-Please send a covering letter and CV along with and a link to portfolio (website/social media/google drive folder; there must be at least 4 images of your own work) to:
+If you don’t meet all the attributes do still apply, as training can be provided.
+Please send a covering email and CV along with and a link to portfolio (website/social media/google drive folder; there must be at least 4 images of your own work and if you have images of student work that’s useful too) to:

 jobs@7limes.co.uk